Skip to main content

 • Contains a nice dose of omega-3s

-• Fruit flavors (lemon, blueberry, and orange) are tasty for a multivitamin
+• Fruit flavors (strawberry, orange, lemon) are tasty for a multivitamin

-• Amazon subscriptions can take up to 15% off recurring orders
+• Subscriptions can take up to 20% off recurring orders

 Cons

-• Each six-gummy serving has 6g of added sugar
+• Each serving has 3g of added sugar

 SmartyPants, like Nature Made, is a brand you may have come across on the shelves of your local grocery store.
 Its Women's Multi & Omegas vitamin is our choice for the best gummy multivitamin for women due to its nutrient and omega-3 content, the latter of which many Americans lack in their daily diets.

-Insider Tip: The product page for SmartyPants Women's Multi & Omegas notes that this multi is free from fish and shellfish allergens, yet the ingredients include fish oil.
-Because of this, we recommend anyone with fish allergies avoid this product, despite the company’s claims.
-The organic variety (SmartyPants Organic Women's Multi & Omegas) uses flaxseed oil in place of fish oil and would be more suitable.
+Insider Tip: Because this product contains omega-3s from algal oil (marine algae), we recommend that anyone with fish allergies avoid this product.
+The organic variety (SmartyPants Organic Women's Multi & Omegas) uses flaxseed oil in place of fish oil and could be more suitable.

 Similar to Ritual, SmartyPants gummies generally contain lower amounts of nutrients, which could technically make them safer due to the decreased risk of overdose.
 These vitamins are also the recipient of the Clean Label Project Purity Award, which means they have been tested for “chemicals of concern” and environmental toxins, like heavy metals and pesticides, and found to be free from them.

-Perhaps the main drawback of these vitamins is that they contain a decent amount of added sugar.
-Each six-gummy dose contains 6g of added sugar.
-According to the American Heart Association, women should “consume no more than” 25g of added sugar per day, which means that a daily dose of SmartyPants makes up almost a fourth of that.
+Perhaps the main drawback of these vitamins is that they contain gelatin and 3g of added sugar per serving.
+According to the American Heart Association, women should “consume no more than” 25g of added sugar per day.
+While 3g of added sugar is lower than this vitamin’s previous 6g, the sugar content is still worth keeping in mind.

 SmartyPants Women’s Multi pricing